folbricht/desync/README.md

 - `-t` Trust all certificates presented by HTTPS stores.
 Allows the use of self-signed certs when using a HTTPS chunk server.
 - `-key` Key file in PEM format used for HTTPS `chunk-server` command.
 Also requires a certificate with `-cert`
 - `-cert` Certificate file in PEM format used for HTTPS `chunk-server` command.
 Also requires `-key`.
+- `-k` Keep partially assembled files in place when `extract` fails or is interrupted.
+The command can then be restarted and it'll not have to retrieve completed parts again.

 ### Environment variables
 - `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to a remote SSH or SFTP chunk store